B. F. Gribble: Career

-Gribble was the first official artist to be appointed during World War I. Because of his existing reputation as a marine artist much of his work was with the Royal Navy.
-Gribble was present at the scuttling of the defeated German fleet in June 1919 at Scapa Flow in the Orkney Islands.
-He witnessed the events on board the trawler Sochisin and produced two large oil paintings from the experience.
-The Sinking of the German Fleet at Scapa Flow captures the scene when German sailors from the cruiser Frankfurt approached the trawler in a lifeboat, but were ordered at gunpoint to return to their ship to stop it sinking.
+Gribble was the first official artist appointed during World War I, during which, much of this work was with the Royal Navy.
+Gribble was present at the scuttling of the German fleet at Scapa Flow, where he witnessed the events on board the trawler Sochisin and produced two large oil paintings from the experience.
+One of these, The Sinking of the German Fleet at Scapa Flow, depicts German sailors from the cruiser Frankfurt approaching Sochisin in a lifeboat, the Sochisin crew ordering them at gunpoint to return to their sinking ship.